SCULPTURES of BIRDS

 BLUEBIRD, 2005

 This commission, 11/05, was made for a woman who was one of my nicest Woodcraft customers.
+She

-decided to give it to a very good friend whom she has known since forever.
-I was able to present
+give it to a very good friend whom she has known since forever.
+I was able to present it to the friend,

-it to the friend, with the patron, and I'm pleased to say that everyone seemed to be very satisfied.
+with the patron, and I'm pleased to say that everyone seemed to be very satisfied.

-The small photo shows the bird with the original photo that we both agreed was a good male
+The small photo shows the bird with the original photo that we both agreed was a good male Eastern

-Eastern Bluebird likeness.
+Bluebird likeness.
 The bird is tupelo, the post is carved butternut, and the base is mesquite.

-While making this sculpture
+While making this

-I kept a continuing blog to
+continuing blog to

 record my progress and

 keep me motivated.
-If you
+If

-would like to see a
+you would like to see a

 step-by-step series of

-almost 80 photos and text
+almost 80 photos and

-detailing this process just
+text detailing this

-click here.
+process just click here.

 PLOVER IN SURF, 2007

 This carving was made as a go-along project for a private carving student.
-It was made on and off between
+It was made on and

-Nov 2006 and January 2007.
-I would keep one step ahead of the student so he could see how best to
+off between Nov 2006 and January 2007.
+I would keep one step ahead of the student so he

+page.
 The bird is one piece of tupelo, the base was carved from butternut.

 HUMMINGBIRDS, 2009

-three-dimensional-life-sized-realistic
+Making a three-dimensional-life-sized-realistic

-hummingbird.
-The wings and tail
+isn't easy either.
+The wings and tail feathers are

-the body- which isn't the easiest job,
+individually inserted into the body- which isn't the

-but the finished effect is worth the
+easiest job, but the finished effect is worth the

 effort.

-If you look on the page of items for
+If you look on the page of items for sale I have a

-describing how we made this birdie
+17-page booklet describing how we made this

-in a three day class.
+birdie in a three day class.

 Click HERE to see that page.

-beak already inserted), wings and tail feathers (including an extra pair- just in case), as well as the 3mm glass eyes.
+dowel for beak already inserted), wings and tail feathers (including an extra pair- just in case), as well

 Click HERE to see the kit

 If you are feeling very adventurous you can also make these hummers out of harder woods.
-Here you can see one
+Here you

-power, was difficult.
+carving job, without power, was difficult.
 Blanks are available in these and other hardwoods.
-Contact me for more information.
+Contact

-This unique
+This unique hummingbird

-pair is in the
+pair is in the collections

-the Bennetts.
+of the Bennetts.

 NEW!!!
-DVD Video 2 hours long on
+DVD Video 2 hours

-how to make this hummingbird.
+long on how to make this

-Step-by-step, nothing left out, lots of
+Step-by-step, nothing left

-helpful hints- especially about
+especially about painting.

 Click here to go to the

-items for sale page for more details,
+items for sale page for

-sample of video, and ordering
+video, and ordering

 information.